JunaidOfficialNow/array-driver/docs/aggregationMethods.md

 ## `groupBY` Function

-Groups array of objects by one or more keys
+Groups array of objects by the given key.

 ### Parameters

-- `comma seperated keys` (required):- One or more keys to group by
+- key (required):- key of the object to group by

 ### Returns

-- Object with grouped keys as properties and grouped values as array
+- Object with grouped key's values as properties and grouped values as arrays

 ### Examples